carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 dhcp-range=192.168.0.1,192.168.0.100,255.255.255.0,12h
 ```

-- Configure shared drives by addeding the following at the end of the file `/etc/exports`
+- Configure shared drives by adding the following at the end of the file `/etc/exports`

 ```bash
 /sharedfs    192.168.0.0/24(rw,sync,no_root_squash,no_subtree_check)